darrenlafreniere/lafarren-image-completer/README.txt

 // NOTES

 Requires:
-- wxWidgets 2.9
+- wxWidgets 2.9 (should this now be under "developed using"?)

 Developed using:

 - Visual C++ Express 2008 and 2010.
 - wxWidgets (wxMSW-2.8.10, static C runtime (/MT))
 - FFTW (3.2.2, static C runtime (/MT), single precision enabled)
-- Eigen and UMFPACK
+- Eigen2/3 and UMFPACK

 Tested on:
 - Fedora 13